 Internship and CO-OP programs may not be developed expressly for international students.
 These programs must be available to all University of Hartford students.

 Students may not begin curricular practical training until they have received final authorization from the International Center.
 Students will be considered "out of status" by the USCIS without this approval.

 A student who wishes to participate in a curricular practical training experience is required to seek authorization from the International Center.
 The International Center will then notify the USCIS of the student's participation.
 The following documentation and approvals are required (subject to change by USCIS):

 International students who wish to enroll in an internship must seek the approval of their academic advisor or department head.
 Permission to enroll in a CO-OP program must be granted by the director of CO-OP.
-In either case, written notification must be presented to the International Center indicating that permission has been granted for participation.
+In either case, the student's academic advisor must complete the CPT Application Form and submit it to the International Center.

-The international Center will update the student's I-20 form to indicate that the training has been authorized and the period of time that the training is valid for.
-The International Center's endorsement is also required by the student to meet the Immigration Reform and Control Act (IRCA) requirements of an employer.
+The International Center will update the student's I-20 form to indicate that the training has been authorized.
+The I-20 form will also list the time period for which the Curricular Practical Training authorization is valid.
+The International Center's endorsement is also required for the student to meet the Immigration Reform and Control Act (IRCA) requirements of an employer.

 Students must submit a registration form to the Registrar's Office indicating enrollment in either a CO-OP experience or internship program.

 Curricular practical training of 20 hours or less per week is considered part-time employment.
 Training above 20 hours per week is considered full-time employment.